Dark Mode Light Mode

 Notes

-This recipe can be made ahead.
-You can also bake the eggplant ahead of time, then bring to room temperature and continue with the rest of the recipe at a later time.
-Serve with grains to stretch the serving sizes.
+This recipe can be made ahead and tastes even better the next day.
+You can bake the eggplant ahead of time, then bring it to room temperature and continue with the rest of the recipe later.
+Serve with grains like rice or couscous to stretch the servings.
+If you can’t find pomegranate molasses, honey is a great substitute.

 Leave a Reply